CHIDS provides thought leadership for the greater D.C. area and beyond. We offer a robust research portfolio focused on:

 The Complex Privacy Calculus for Personal Health Information (PHI)

 The decision related to allowing PHI to be digitized is not a simple one.
 It is likely that individuals differ in their perceptions of the privacy risks and benefits related to sharing their electronic health information depending on the specific context in which they are asked to disclose the information.
 The healthcare setting is characterized by multiple types of health information (e.g. mental health, HIV/AIDS status) which are afforded different levels of protection due to their sensitive nature.
 Further, the healthcare value chain has multiple players with a need to access and use PHI, and the individual has varying degrees and methods of interaction with these organizations.
 Finally, a key contextual consideration is the purpose for which information will be used.
 How do individuals make choices in such a complex contextual milieu?
 To answer this question we draw from Communication Privacy Management (CPM) theory which, in conjunction with the healthcare context, provides insight into potential risk factors which influence an individual’s level of concern and trust (i.e. the privacy calculus).
-Research briefing available for download.
+Download the research briefing.
 Accepted for publication in Information Systems Research.

 Mobile Technology for Health Assessments in Remote Villages in India.

 CHIDS is working with the Arogya Foundation of India, a not-for-profit organization with the goal of promoting the advancement of rural health care and enabling villages to become self-dependent in health, to assess the use of a mobile device for logging and transmitting health assessments in remote villages.
 The collection of this health data has national, if not international, implications for the study of health trends and providing early interventions.
 Arogya operates through a cadre of field workers (Arogya Sevikas) who collect data related to the health status of the rural community within which they work.
 The data collected by Arogya workers is currently stored in paper-based forms and is largely utilized at the local level.
 The project will seek to also understand how the local level data can be synthesized and used for disease surveillance purposes.
-Project report available here.

 Early Findings on Personal Health Records and Individual Use